-Yesterday, I attended a talk on Napoleon by the British Historian Andrew Roberts at the School of Life BusinessWise conference.
+I recently re-read a book on Napoleon by British Historian Andrew Roberts.
 Napoleon of course is known to some as one of great military commanders in history.
-But this time, Andrew Roberts instead focused on his broader leadership style and character.
-This is what I took away from the talk:
+But I looked for Napoleon’s broader leadership style and character.
+This is what I took away from the book:

 – Napoleon had trained his mind to compartmentlise extremely well.
 So the night before a major battle he was writing the constitution to a Paris school, before switching back to battle planning.
 Needless to say, he performed well in crisis.

 – He had an incredible attention to detail and never stayed in ivory towers: he would ensure he knew everything from what boots his troops wore to which officers were pulling their weight.

 – He was very inquisitive, always asking questions, not afraid to show ignorance, and kept abreast of the latest inventions.

 – He worked very hard – averaging fifteen hour days.

 – He was extremely efficient with time – rarely allowing idle time to pass wasted.
 When he bathed or shaved, he would have someone read the newspaper to him.
 He never spent more than 20 minutes on meals; he diluted his drink to ensure he never got drunk.